 The Evil Inside Us All and Moving to Philadelphia

-After the events in Minimum Carnage, Flash tracks down a group of devil-worshipers and completely owns them, without giving them a chance to talk or anything.
-Latter he talks to Daimon Hellstorm, who gave Flash the clue to where the worshipers were hiding.
+After the events in Minimum Carnage, Flash tracks down a group of devil-worshipers and defeated them.
+Afterwards, he talks to Daimon Hellstorm, who gave Flash the clue to where the worshipers were hiding.
 Flash starts to reflect on his life and the consequences of the choices he made, both in his school years and now with the symbiote.
 After a talk with Peter Parker Flash learns that A.J.
 Patton, a victim of Flash bullying in his school years, has moved back to the city.
 Flash seeks out A.J. to apologize for his past behavior, A.J. tells Flash it is all in the past.
 But Flash overhears a conversation between A.J. and his boyfriend and learns that he scared A.J. for life and gave him night terror.

 At night Flash seemingly controlled by the symbiote wreaks terror on one of the devil-worshipers and also on his own mother, scaring them out of their own minds.
 A pentagram is clearly visible on the symbiote and the demon trapped inside Venom is starting to wake up.
 Latter Flash talks to Peter Parker and ask him if he really was that bad in their school years.
 Peter tells Flash that he made school a living hell for many of the students and made them not want to go to school.
 Flash tells Peter that because of all the recent events and his past he is going to move away.
 Flash heads to Philadelphia where he defeats the U-Foes with help from Valkyrie and the demon inside.